Regulation / Specifications

 - Receipt of application files: between 1 October 2019 and 31 December 2019 midnight participants submit their project, describing their innovation idea according to the Information Note available on the contest The jury will examine the files from 2 to 31 January 2020 and select the teams eligible to participate to the second phase of the competition.

 - Selection of projects: Between 1 February 2020 and 17 March 2020 the jury will analyze and select the projects and return to the finalist teams by March 25.

-- Final phase: After presentations of the projects before the jury (date to be communicated later to the selected participants), he will deliberate and announce the winning teams of the contest.
+- Final phase: After presentations of the projects before the jury (31 March 2020), he will deliberate and announce the winning teams of the contest (2 April 2020).